martell-n-tardy/Ski-Mountain-Resort-Capstone/README.md

 ## Project Includes
 * Problem Identification
 * Data Wrangling
-  - Handling of missing and NA values
-  - Removing duplicate rows
 * Exploratory Data Analysis (EDA)
-  - exploring co-relation between variables
 * Pre-processing, Training Data Development
 * Model Development and Selection
   - Linear regression and performance metrics
-    - Improve explained variance
-    - Reduce Mean Absolute Error
   - KMeans clustering and scatter plots
-    - co-relation coefficients
-    - model performance metrics
 * Final Model Selection
   - Linear Regression model vs. Random Forest Regression model.
-    - The result was the Random Forest model performance had a lower cross-validation mean absolute error by almost a $1.
-    - It also exhibited less variability and its performance on the test set produced a performance consistent with its cross-validation results.
   - Therefore, the Random Forest Regression model was the model used for this project.
 * Modeling Scenarios (can be found in Step 5 Modeling folder in section 5.9)